CyberPhoenix90/ferrum-db/readme.md

 ### How does it work?

 Ferrum DB is persisted and atomic, the way it achieves high performance is by holding all record meta data in memory at runtime.
 This means that record metadata querying is nearly instanteous as no disk access is needed to respond and access to data is quicker as no expensive disk lookups are needed to find out where a record is located on disk.
 The meta data is not exclusively held in memory, a record is kept on disk for persistence.
+This means that larger tham RAM databases are possible but the maximum database size does on the RAM at about the ratio of 1 GB per 10 million records of any size

 ## Main features